How to display a WooCommerce delivery date (Including holidays)

 You’d still be able to change the delivery cut-off for individual products.
 For example, you could enter “Tuesday, December 16th” for products that take longer to ship:

-If you run a WooCommerce store, your shoppers want to know how long it will take to receive their orders.
+If you run a store with Woocommerce plugins, your shoppers want to know how long it will take to receive their orders.

-If they don’t see an estimated delivery date, a significant chunk of them might abandon their carts.
+If they don’t see an estimated order delivery date or a date-picker, a significant chunk of them might abandon their carts.

 This is doubly true around the holidays.
 Your shoppers will be keen to know the last day for Christmas delivery so that they can have their gifts ready in time.